YCS Neville Southall. Welsh legend. Only good enough for the bench at City

 26

-City's first ever keeper, John Farmery made 67 appearances in 2 seasons.
+City's first ever keeper, John Farmery made 67 league appearances in 2 seasons.
 Local born, Des Fawcett broke the record by making 74 appearances between 1932 and 1934.
 It was Norman Wharton, signed in 1936 who was the first City keeper to play over 100 games for City.
 He starred in the 1938 FA Cup run and was sold to Leeds in the summer of 1939 after having made 117 appearances in 3 seasons for City.

 Forgan spent 12 seasons at York, for most of that time, Mick Granger was his deputy and spent 10 seasons with City.
 When National Service commitments permitted, he made 71 appearances for the club.

 After Forgan and Granger, a succession of goalkeepers came and, generally, went fairly quickly.
-It wasn't until 1971 when Graeme Crawford joined on a free transfer that City had a keeper who was to leave a lasting impression.
+It wasn't until 1971 when Graeme Crawford joined on a free transfer that City had another keeper who was to leave a lasting impression.
 He made 252 appearances for City in 2 spells with the club over the next 9 years.

 In the first 6 decades of City's existence, only 3 keepers made more than 100 appearances for the club.
 In the next decade, another 3 achieved that mark.